themaoci/jet-docs/docs/installation.md

 8. After choosing what version you want and registering the account, login to your new account.

 9. Press **Start Game**, and you should now be launching JET's EFT.

+Addendum.
+So, to summarize:

+- Extract your game files to the *client folder*.
+- Extract your server files to the *server folder*.
+- Extract your binaries to the *client folder*, and overwrite when asked.

+It's really quite simple.

 ## Install FAQ